danielvaswani/jumbo-internship-docsite/research/design-systems.md

 ### Building a Design System

-- Research and Analysis
+- Adopting Atomic Design
 - Defining Design Principles
-- Creating Brand Guidelines
+- Creating a Style guide
 - Developing UI Components
 - Designing Patterns and Templates
 - Documenting the System

 ### Implementing and Maintaining a Design System

+- Understanding the contribution model
 - Integration with Design and Development Processes
 - Training and Onboarding
 - Versioning and Updating